-I’m actually writing this post while having a bad mental health day myself.
+I’m actually writing this post while having a bad day with my mental health.

 Well in all fairness, it’s been a bad week!

 I’m back at university this week, which means my normal work routine has been thrown out of the window.

 I’ve never done well with change, even small things like a train being cancelled or a class being moved can make me anxious and even cause a meltdown.

 It should only take me a few weeks to adapt and find a new routine, but until then I’m going to struggle to get any work done and feel really overwhelmed by everything.

 It’s always good to take some self care time and be kind to yourself at times like this, but there are also some more practical things you can do to help look after yourself when you don’t feel great!

 I’ll be the first to admit that I don’t eat anywhere near as healthy as I should; something I’m trying to change this year.